vega/datalib/README.md

 ## Build Process

 To use datalib in the browser, you need to build the datalib.js and datalib.min.js files.
-We use the [gulp](http://gulpjs.com/) build system along with [browserify](http://browserify.org/) to build the file.

-1. Install gulp, as needed.
-Follow [step 1 on the Gulp Getting Started guide](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).
+We assume that you have [npm](https://www.npmjs.com/) installed.

-2. Run `npm install` in the datalib folder to install dependencies.
+1. Run `npm install` in the datalib folder to install dependencies.
-3. Run `gulp`.
+2. Run `npm run build`.
+This will invoke [browserify](http://browserify.org/) to bundle the source files into datalib.js, and then [uglify-js](http://lisperator.net/uglifyjs/) to create the minified datalib.min.js.

 ## Dependencies